open-mmlab/mmagic/docs/tools_scripts.md

 #### Description of all arguments

 - `config`: The path of a model config file.
-- `model`: The path of an TensorRT model file.
+- `model`: The path of a TensorRT model file.
 - `backend`: The backend for testing, choose tensorrt.
 - `--out`: The path of output result file in pickle format.
 - `--save-path`: The path to store images and if not given, it will not save image.